Backdoor Defense via Suppressing Model Shortcuts: Conclusions

 \section{Conclusions}

-In this paper, we explored the backdoor mechanism from the perspective of the model structure.
+In this paper, we explored the backdoor mechanism from the aspect of model structures.
 We revealed that backdoor threats have an underlying correlation to the skip connection.
 Specifically, we demonstrated that suppressing the skip connection in critical layers can significantly reduce the attack success rate.
-Based on these findings, we propose a simple yet effective backdoor defense, dubbed shortcut suppression with fine-tuning (SSFT), to remove hidden backdoors contained in the given suspicious third-party model.
-Specifically, we first selected critical layers based on a surrogate poisoned dataset, where we suppress its skip connection and fine-tune the modified layer.
+Based on these findings, we propose a simple yet effective backdoor defense, dubbed shortcut suppression with fine-tuning (SSFT), to remove hidden backdoors contained in the given suspicious model.
 Extensive experiments on benchmark datasets verified the effectiveness of our defense.
-We hope our work can provide a new angle on backdoor mechanisms, to facilitate the design of more robust and secure DNNs.